Raphael-Soares/workspace/Terminal/README.md

 # Customizing Your Terminal Setup

-Elevate your terminal experience by incorporating a curated selection of tools and configurations, resulting in a visually appealing setup as showcased below:
+Enhance your terminal experience with a carefully curated selection of tools and configurations, resulting in a visually appealing setup as showcased below:

 ![Terminal Screenshot](https://raw.githubusercontent.com/Raphael-Soares/workspace/main/Terminal/%5B1%5D%20Print.png)

 ## Components Utilized:

 - **zsh**: A robust shell enriched with advanced features.
 - **oh-my-zsh**: A delightful community-driven framework for seamless management of zsh configurations.
 - **powerlevel10k**: A highly customizable zsh theme offering a visually stunning terminal appearance.
 - **NerdFonts**: Specialty fonts such as MesloLGS NF, complementing powerlevel10k.

 ## Installation Guide: